-6.2 Number of panel judges
+6.2 Number of judges

-The current FIG CoP describes the required numbers of judges' panels.
+The current FIG CoP describes the required numbers of juries for the judges panel.

-Each nation is expected to provide 4 active judges (meaning that during each part of the competition, each nation will full 4 seats in the judges' panels).
+Each nation is expected to provide 4 active judges (meaning that during each part of the competition, each nation will fill 4 seats in the judges' panel(s).

-Generally the competition is run with a single set of panels.
-If necessary, in order to make use of 4 judges per nation, one or more double panels will be added:
+Generally, the competition is run with a single panels.
+If necessary, in order to make use of 4 judges per nation, one or more juries may be double:

-For the 2022-2024 cycle:
+For the 2025-2028 cycle:

-- Individual competitions (4 nations 4 judges = 16 places):
+- Individual competitions (4 nations \ 4 judges = 16 places):

-- Double panel DB1 DB2 (4 places)
+- o Double jury in DB1 DB2 (4 places)

-- Double panel in DA1 DA2(4 places)
+- Double jury in DA1 DA2(4 places)

-- Single panel in A1-A4 (4 places)
+- Single jury in A1-A4 (4 places)

-- Single panel in E1-E4 (4 places)
+- o Single jury in E1-E4 (4 places)

-- Group and duo/trio competitions (4 nations 3 judges = 12 places):
+- Group and duo/trio competitions (4 nations \ 3 judges = 12 places):

-- Single panel in DB1 DB 2 (2 places)
+- o Single jury in DB1 DB-2 (2 places)

-- o Single panel in DA1 DA2 (2 places)
+- o Single jury in DA1 DA2 (2 places)

-- Single panel in A1-A4 (4 places)
+- Single jury in A1-A4 (4 places)

-- Single panel in E1-E4 (4 places)
+- Single jury in E1-E4 (4 places)

-Generally, each panel should contain maximally one judge from each nation.
+Generally, each jury should contain maximally one judge from each nation.
+When using double juries, judges from the same nation should generally be evaluating different components.

-Should a nation be unable to provide the requested number of judges, the competition will be run without double panels and/or with fewer judges in one or more panels.
+Should a nation be unable to provide the requested number of judges, the competition will be run without double juries and/or with fewer judges in one or more juries.